Spiderpig86/blog/drafts/Extensions Google Chrome's Soft Underbelly (Part 1).md

 }
 ```

-Obivously someone doesn't want people like me to be snooping around their extension.
+Obviously, someone doesn't want people like me to be snooping around their extension.
 Without actually using this extension, we won’t know what this is used for other than how it is called in some parts of the code.

 `strvstrevsstr` gets invoked if we can find a string that is greater than 10 chars in length in the string stored in local storage with the key `cache-control` (for some reason now it filters for 10 chars rather than 20 as stated earlier).
 The `cache-control` header [typically holds these values](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control), but nothing stops a bad actor from inserting additional information into the field, like an encoded string.
 Without running the extension, it isn’t too clear what is going on with this function.
-What we can tell from reading this code is that once `e` is decoded in some form with `strvstrevsstr` and parsed as a JSON object, its object entries are written to window. `A` gets set to true to possibly indicate that this step has completed.
+What we can tell from reading this code is that once `e` is decoded in some form with `strvstrevsstr` and parsed as a JSON object, its object entries are written to window. `A` gets set to true to possibly indicate that this step has been completed.

 ```js
 getMediaPath: function() {